Joseph Ellis: GOP is trying to erase over 100 years of history

-Joseph J. Ellis is an American historian who won the Pulitzer Prize for "Founding Fathers."
+Joseph J. Ellis is an American historian who won the Pulitzer Prize for "Founding Brothers."
 He is the author of the forthcoming "American Dialogue: The Founders and Us."
 The views expressed in this commentary are solely his.

 (CNN)As Mark Hanna, a Republican senator best known for helping to steer William McKinley into power, famously said in the 1890s: "There are two things that are important in politics.
 The first is money.
 I can't remember what the second is."